Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             If the result of GLAM2 is not improved after running this number of iteration, it will be ended.
 Default is 10000.
-      --no_deletion_pseudocount NO_DELETION_PSEUDOCOUNT, -E NO_DELETION_PSEUDOCOUNT
-                            Please check --deletion_pseudocount.
-Default is 2.0.
       --parallel PARALLEL, -pl PARALLEL
                             This function can run MEME by parallel.
 Please input the number of parallel runs.